isaacmayernik/Frogbound/README.md

 ### Here you can download the different builds for Frogbound, developed by Isaac Mayernik.

-Inside the Windows Build folder is the 64-bit installer.
+Inside the Windows Build folder is the 64-bit installer and the full build folder.
+Please just use the installer, it is much easier.

 Inside the WebGL Build is the folder to run on a web browser.

 You can also run the WebGL Build [here](https://play.unity.com/en/games/f78ac303-ffe3-4365-af64-51f3f8935678/frogbound-webgl-build).

 ---